peteash10/peteashton.com/index.md

 ## Presences

-I have content on the following commercial online services:
+I have content on the following commercial online services, though my use fluxuates.
+It's always best to email me than DM or similar.

 -	[Twitter](https://twitter.com/peteashton)
 -	[Tumblr](http://peteashton.tumblr.com)